Lectio: 32nd Sunday of ordinary time (B)

 Jesus praises the poor widow because she could share more than the rich people did.
 Many poor today do the same.
 People say, “The poor never allow another poor person to die of hunger.”
 But sometimes even this is not true.
 Donna Cícera, a poor lady who went from the country to the periphery of a great city used to say, “In the country, I was very poor, but I always had something to share with another poor person who knocked on my door.
 Now that I am in the city, when I see a poor person who knocks on my door, I hide for shame because I have nothing to share!”
 Thus we see on the one hand rich people who have everything, and on the other poor people who have almost nothing to share, and yet share the little they have.

 b) A commentary on the text:

-Jesus draws his disciples’ attention to the hypocritical and exploiting behaviour of some doctors of the Law.
-“Doctors” or Scribes were those who taught people the Law of God.
+Jesus draws His disciples’ attention to the hypocritical and exploiting behavior of some doctors of the law. “doctors” or scribes were those who taught people the law of God.
 But they taught it only by word, because their lives witnessed to the opposite.
-They liked going about the squares wearing long tunics, accepting the greetings of people, taking first places in the synagogues and places of honour at banquets.
+They liked going about the squares wearing long tunics, accepting the greetings of people, taking first places in the synagogues and places of honor at banquets.
 In other words, they were people who wished to appear important.
-They used their knowledge and their profession as a means for climbing the social ladder and of enriching themselves, and not for serving.
+They used their knowledge and their profession as a means of climbing the social ladder and of enriching themselves, and not for serving.
 They liked to visit widows and recite long prayers in exchange for money!
-Jesus ends by saying: “The more severe will be the sentence they receive!”
+Jesus ends by saying, “The more severe will be the sentence they receive!”